 \bea {{\rm x}}_A = -\frac{ \tilde{{\mathfrak d}}+ {4i} \tilde{{\cal H}} \,{\theta}^{{w}} \bar{\theta}^{{w}} +2i \bar{\theta}^w\tilde{\nu}}{m+2\tilde{{\mathcal{H}}}} \; , \qquad \bar{{\rm x}}_A = -\frac{\bar{\tilde{{\mathfrak d}}} - {4i} \tilde{\cal H} \,{\theta}^{\bar{w}} \bar{\theta}^{\bar{w}} + 2i {\theta}^{\bar{w}}\bar{\tilde{\nu}}} {m+2\tilde{{\mathcal{H}}}} \; . \qquad \eea

-Fortunately in our case ${\rm x}_A$ and $\bar{{\rm x}}_A$ do not contribute to other constraint so that the above prescription is tantamount to the reduction of configuration space by omitting the directions corresponding to these coordinate.
+Fortunately in our case ${\rm x}_A$ and $\bar{{\rm x}}_A$ do not contribute to other constraints so that the above prescription is tantamount to the reduction of configuration space by omitting the directions corresponding to these coordinates.
 The same effect can be reached by omitting \eqref{fd=An} and \eqref{bfd=An} from the set of constraints and thus converting \eqref{bpA=0} and \eqref{pA=0} into the first class constraints.
 Then ${{\rm x}}_A$ and $\bar{{\rm x}}_A$ can be gauged away using the symmetries generated by \eqref{bpA=0} and \eqref{pA=0}, thus arriving at the same result as described above.

-As far as the fermionic second class constraints are concerned, as the canonically conjugate constraints in this case are also complex conjugate, we can quantize these by Gupta-Bleuler method.
-At the classical level this can be reflected by omitting one of the conjugate constraint, say $d_{\bar{w}}$, thus converting its conjugate, $\bar{d}_w$ in the effectively first class constraint.
+As far as the fermionic second class constraints are concerned, since the canonically conjugate constraints in this case are also complex conjugate, we can quantize these using the Gupta-Bleuler method.
+At the classical level this can be reflected by omitting one of the conjugate constraint, say $d_{\bar{w}}$, thus converting its conjugate, $\bar{d}_w$ into an effectively first class constraint.

-The essential part of the algebra of the effective first class constraints thus obtained is collected in Table~\ref{table:mD0=An}, where we omitted the lines and columns with the constraints \eqref{eq:PA=An}, which has vanishing brackets with all others, and with the Gauss constraint matrix \eqref{eq:Gauss=An} which has nonvanishing brackets only with itself, \eqref{GG=G}.
-To make the r.h.s's of the bracket shorter, we use in Table~\ref{table:mD0=An} renormalized expressions for Gauss constraint and for the fermionic matrix fields:
+The essential part of the algebra of the effective first class constraints thus obtained is collected in Table~\ref{table:mD0=An}, where we omitted the lines and columns with the constraints \eqref{eq:PA=An}, which have vanishing brackets with all others, and with the Gauss constraint matrix \eqref{eq:Gauss=An} which has nonvanishing brackets only with itself, \eqref{GG=G}.
+To make the r.h.s's of the brackets shorter, we use in Table~\ref{table:mD0=An} renormalized expressions for Gauss constraint and for the fermionic matrix fields:

 \be \tilde{{\bb G}}:= \frac 1 m {\bb G}\, \qquad \tilde{{\bf \Psi}} := \frac 1 {\sqrt{m}} \; {\bf \Psi}\, \qquad \bar{\tilde{\mathbf{\Psi}}} := \frac 1 {\sqrt{m}} \; \bar{\mathbf{\Psi}}\; . \qquad \ee